asreview/asreview-optuna/README.md

     - Make sure to set the `asreview-and-optuna-dashboard` security group
 2. Update and reboot `sudo apt update && sudo apt upgrade` and `sudo reboot`
 3. Clone this repo `git clone https://github.com/asreview/asreview-optuna.git`
-4. Move into dir `cd asreview-optuna/asreview2-opt/`
+4. Move into dir `cd asreview-optuna`
 5. Install venv `sudo apt install python3.12-venv`
 6. Create Python venv `python3 -m venv .venv`
 7. Activate venv `source .venv/bin/activate`
 8. Install Python packages `pip3 install -r requirements.txt`
-9. Create dataset pickles `python3 feature_matrices.py` (± 1.5 minutes)
+9. Create dataset pickles `python3 ./src/feature_matrix_scripts/tfidf.py` (± 1.5 minutes)
 10. Set your simulation parameters in `main.py` using a cli editor such as `nano main.py`
 11. Create a tmux environment so optuna keeps running when we close the connection `tmux new -s optuna` In the `optuna` tmux env run the following commands to start the study:
     1. `source .venv/bin/activate`
-    2. `python3 main.py`
+    2. `python3 src/main.py`
     3. Detach from the tmux environment using `ctrl` `+` `b` followed by `d` (you can always reattach using `tmux attach -t optuna`)
 12. Create a tmux environment for the dashboard `tmux new -s dashboard` In the `dashboard` tmux env run the following commands to start the dashboard:
-    1. `optuna-dashboard sqlite:///db.sqlite3 --host 0.0.0.0`
+    1. `optuna-dashboard sqlite:///src/db.sqlite3 --host 0.0.0.0`
     2. Detach from the tmux environment using `ctrl` `+` `b` followed by `d` (you can always reattach using `tmux attach -t dashboard`)
 13. You are all set!
 Check the dashboard on your local machine through a browser: `[Exoscale instance ip]:8080`
 14. You can see CPU usage using `htop`